abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ## 1. Problem and Data

-Multi-class object detection over 14 thoracic findings, using the VinBigData Chest X-ray dataset.
+Multi-class object detection over 14 thoracic findings, using the VinDr-CXR / VinBigData chest X-ray dataset.

 **Label fusion.** Each image carries annotations from multiple radiologists, who frequently disagree on both presence and extent of findings.
 Rather than treating each annotation as independent ground truth, overlapping boxes were merged with Weighted Boxes Fusion, reducing 36,096 raw annotations to 22,719 consensus boxes (a 37% reduction).

 **Splits.** Stratified into 3,075 train / 659 validation / 660 test images.
-All results are measured on the held-out test split unless stated otherwise.
+Results are on the held-out test split unless stated otherwise.

 **Class imbalance.** Roughly 65:1 within the sampled subset — Aortic enlargement in 974 images, Atelectasis in 15.
 This appeared to be the central constraint, and Section 3 tests that assumption against the full dataset.